 Other computers/devices using the same network can cause the network to slow down, which can result in audio and video issues.

-Click the More Actions (three dots) menu at the bottom of your screen, and then click Mobile mode.
+Click the More Actions (three dots) menu at the bottom of your screen, and then click Low bandwidth mode.
 This mode will save bandwidth by automatically turning off the video feeds of other learners at your table and when learners raise their hands at the podium.
-Video feeds in the gallery will still be visible.
-The Merged gallery view will save bandwidth by merging the gallery view into one video feed for all learners instead of having individual video feeds for each learner.
+Video feeds in the gallery will still be visible in a merged view.
+The merged gallery view will save bandwidth by merging the gallery into one video feed for all learners instead of having individual video feeds for each learner.

 3. Turn off your video